-- It really looks like CO2 has a heat-trapping property and that this feeds back into the atmosphere.
+- It looks like CO2 has a heat-trapping property and that this feeds back into the atmosphere.

 What’s the big deal now – you might ask.

 Before your inner judgmental switch flips, let me make some things clear.
 No matter how you understand what follows, I am not what a Climate Activist would call a Climate Skeptic.
-However, many of my views might give this prejudice nourishment.
+Yet, many of my views might give this prejudice nourishment.

 I am not a Climate Denier, but I sure am a Climatology Denier.

 Image by JamesDeMers on Pixabay